 - Diabetes and Metabolism

 Sabyasachi Sen, MD, FACP, FACE is board-certified in Endocrinology and Internal Medicine.
-He is also an associate professor The George Washington University School of Medicine & Health Sciences.
+He is also a Professor of Endocrinology at The George Washington University School of Medicine & Health Sciences.
 Dr. Sen attended medical school at Calcutta University in India.
 Dr. Sen completed his Internal Medicine residency from Tufts University School of Medicine and a fellowship in endocrinology from the National Institutes of Health.
 He undertook extensive training in Internal Medicine Endocrinology then completed his doctorate in Medicine from Britain and Ireland.
 Previously, he was an Endocrinology faculty member at Tufts University School of Medicine.

 Dr. Sen’s basic research interest involves behavior (survival and differentiation) of human adult stem cells in hyperglycemia.
 His current research projects include: the effect of exercise and incretins on endothelial dysfunction and endothelial progenitor cells in patients with Prediabetes and early type 2 diabetes; use of apoptosis resistant endothelial progenitor cells to increase collateral vessel formation in diabetes with peripheral vascular disease; and use of genetically engineered mesenchymal stem cells to reduce inflammation and insulin resistance in diabetes.
 In 2012, he received the American Heart Association’s Scientific Development Grant and Investigator Initiated Study Grant from the Together on Diabetes Project, a scientific grant funding mechanism from Bristol Myers Squibb.